 -But our phones aren’t futuristic, they’re just like theirs.
 Theirs were even better until we saw them and decided to put that immersive display on ours.
 We didn’t even think to have a screen until we started checking theirs out.
 It’s stuff like their phone ideas that we want the humans for, right?

-Earthlings, remember, and I know but Carl said communicators is just better.
-As it turns out, they dreamt up these future phones years ago, ones kind of like they have now, in stories and stuff, and in those stories they called them communicators, so that’s what they’ll think we would call ours.
+Earthlings, remember, and yes but Carl said communicators is just better.
+It turns out they dreamt up their phones years before they made them, in stories and stuff, and in those stories they called them communicators, so that’s what they’ll think we would call ours.

 -That’s bollocks.
 They’ve actually got these communicators now, don’t they?
 They all do, they’re on them all the time.
-They’re probably even better than whatever each of them imagined when they were younger and they’ve all decided to keep calling them phones, haven’t they?
+They’re probably even better than whatever each of them imagined way-back-when and they’ve all decided to call them phones, haven’t they?
 They don’t go around all day on communicators saying hello fellow earthling, do they?

 I know it sounds stupid but, I’m telling you, it’s what Carl said they’ll be expecting.